5 Olympic events to watch today

 Remember, you can get your Olympic fix on cbc.ca/olympics or on CBC's Rio 2016 app, where all these events will be live streamed.
 For those of you who prefer TV, the network broadcasting each event is indicated below.

-In a field of 56 competitors, keep your eyes peeled for 27-year old Victoria native Kirsten Sweetland, 23-year-old Amelie Kretz from Blainville, Que., and 26-year old Sarah-Anne Brault, who hails from Quebec City.

-Brault is ranked 41st in the world, with Kretz close behind (47) and Sweetland ranked 83rd.

-Mark de Jonge paddles for medal in K1 200m at 8 a.m.
+Mark de Jonge starts his heats in the K1 200 at 8 a.m.
 ET (CBC)

-The Halifax native has two consecutive world titles to his name.
-Can he add a gold medal in the Men's K1 200m final?
-He will need to overcome Britain's Liam Heath, who seems the favourite after a solid heat and semifinal round.
+The 32-year-old originally from Calgary will use the experience gained from his London 2012 bronze medal to go one further in the K1 200 event.
+With the heats starting today, look for de Jonge to go deep in this tournament.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.